 In times of extreme weather events, electricity blackouts, or technology failure, it is essential for the municipal fleet to be functional.
 For this reason, it is important to diversify the fleet: using alternative fuels, and powering EVs from different sources.
 Fortunately, emerging technology, such as solar-powered EV charging stations and better battery storage options, are on the rise and can support the resiliency of the fleet.
 Moreover, autonomous vehicles will soon add another layer of challenges and opportunities to the municipal fleet and its resiliency.

 Stay tuned for upcoming discussions and resources on low carbon transportation solutions by subscribing to our newsletter.

-If you want to learn more about emerging technology and fleet management, join us on July 9th at 2:00 pm ET for a webinar.
+If you want to learn more about emerging technology and fleet management, access the recording and resources from our July 9th, 2020 webinar.

 By Desislava Stefanova, Outreach Coordinator, Clean Air Partnership